 It isn’t a marathon time run in this or that time.

 Believe in yourself.
 Have faith in your abilities.
 Without a humble but reasonable confidence in your powers you cannot be successful or happy – Norman Vincent Peale

 One of the hardest things you can do when others are meeting their objectives and you are not.
 I had teammates, while a member of the Army WCAP team, who worked just as hard as I did who met their Olympic Trials Marathon standards.

-Did I work as hard as they did.
+Did I work as hard as they did?
 Absolutely.
-Was it hard to watch them compete at the 2012 USA Olympic Marathon Trials and not be present with them in Houston.
-Yes, but I would rather walk away from a hard fought effort knowing I gave it a shot.
+Was it hard to watch them compete at the 2012 USA Olympic Marathon Trials and not be present with them in Houston?
+Yes.

 It was great to see Soldiers I trained with qualify and compete in such an elite group.

 My WCAP teammate, friend and two-time Olympian, Dan Browne, finished last at the 2012 USA Olympic Marathon Trials.
 He has been plagued with hip issues the past few months and finished with a time of 2.42.
 Want to know the definition of humble?

 It was a tough day for me, but I came here to give it my very best and my very best today was finishing where I did.
 It’s not an easy thing finishing last, but it’s a harder thing to not finish.
 People were really, really supportive. – Dan Browne, 2.11.35 PR